LaurentRDC/pandoc-plot/MANUAL.md

 pandoc --filter pandoc-plot -i input.md -o output.html
 ```

 If `pandoc-plot` fails to render a code block into a figure, the filtering will not stop.
-Your code blocks will stay unchanged.
+Your code blocks will stay unchanged, unless you activate [strict mode](#strict-mode).

 You can chain other filters with it (e.g., [`pandoc-crossref`](https://github.com/lierdakil/pandoc-crossref)) like so: